stopwarstopputin/swsp-wordpress-plugin/README.md

 This project is purely idealistic.
 We are not interested in any kinds of commercial benefits or donations.

-If you want to join rallies against the war in Ukraine or donate to humanitarian organizationswe found https://www.stopputin.net/ a helpful resource.
+If you want to join rallies against the war in Ukraine or donate to humanitarian organizations, we found https://www.stopputin.net/ a helpful resource.